gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The credentials that grant access into the cluster are generated by [AWS IAM authenticator][awsiamauthenticator] and are short-lived.
 The TTL is defined by the IAM role's creator in AWS IAM console.
 After the expiration date, the token can no longer be used to access the cluster and is invalid.

 In order to Teleport to be able to connect to the cluster, its role must be present in `aws-auth` configmap with the desired group permissions.
 As described above, the permissions required for Teleport to operate in this mode do not give him the possibility to create or delete resources, that it can only happen via impersonation.

+### Azure

+Access to AKS clusters is not immediately granted by [`Microsoft.ContainerService/managedClusters`][listclustersaks], and depending on the cluster version and integration type, access details are pulled from different sources.

+If AD and Azure RBAC are enabled, the authentication details are short-lived and must be revalidated each time their TTL is about to expire.
+The call to [`AAD/Token`][aadtoken] returns the expiration time of the credentials.
+After the expiration time is reached, the token no longer allows access to the cluster.
+Each cluster has a different authentication token and does not grant access to any other cluster.

+Clusters without AD or Azure RBAC enabled, access requires local Kubernetes accounts and credentials are long-lived and not managed by Teleport.
+This means that the certificate key pair and the automatic token returned by [`aks:ListClusterUserCredentials`][listclusterusercredentials] only require revalidation if revoked or if the cluster CA authority changes.
+From a security perspective, it is highly recommended not to use this authentication method because the credentials are valid for long periods of time and can be compromised.

 ### UX